emrahcimrendev/emrahcimren_dev.github.io/_posts/2020-4-10-Multi-Period Inventory Planning with Stochastic Demand Using Python.md

 ### Orders and Lead Time

-Figure 2 illustrates orders for the two products.
+Figure 2 illustrates historical orders (200 days) for the two products.
 Note that retailer does not order everyday.

 | ![_config.yml]({{ site.baseurl }}/images/Multi-Period Inventory Planning with Stochastic Demand Using Python/Orders Dash.png) |